-Materials: A tricycle and/or a picture of a tricycle for each student.
-Counters or round chips (20 per group).
+Materials: A tricycle and/or a picture of a tricycle for each student, counters or round chips (20 per group).

-Discussion on the rug: (Teacher shows the tricycle) "What do we call this?
+Discussion on the rug: The teacher shows the tricycle.
+"What do we call this?
 How many wheels does a tricycle have?
 Who can show me how they know there are three wheels?
 Who else can show me?
-What if I have two tricycles, how many wheels would I have?"
-(Teacher continues to ask children to explain how many wheels and how they know for sure.
-You might continue to three before you go to small groups.)
+What if I have two tricycles - how many wheels would I have?"
+The teacher continues to ask children to explain how many wheels and how they know for sure, perhaps eliciting three examples before going to small groups.

-In small groups: (Each group has approx. 20 round counters to models as wheels.)
+In small groups: Each group has approximately 20 round counters to model as wheels.

-(Teacher asks the following questions.
-Only go on to the next question if student have success.)
+Teacher asks the following questions, only going on to the next question if students have success.